wkeeling/selenium-wire/README.rst

 Other options that can be passed to Selenium Wire via the ``seleniumwire_options`` webdriver attribute:

 ``verify_ssl``
     Whether to verify the certificate for HTTPS requests.
-Set this to ``False`` if your site uses a self-signed certificate.
+Set this to ``False`` if you're testing a site that uses a self-signed certificate.
 Default is ``True``.

 .. code:: python

     options = {
-        'verify_ssl': False  # Set to False when you're testing a site that uses a self-signed certificate }
+        'verify_ssl': False  # Set to False if your site uses a self-signed certificate }
     driver = webdriver.Firefox(seleniumwire_options=options)